Image Optimization for a Faster Framer Website

 • Use WebP for maximum efficiency – WebP images can reduce file size by up to 30% compared to JPG and PNG without noticeable quality loss.

-• Optimise background images – Instead of full-size backgrounds, consider using CSS overlays or gradients for lighter load times.
+• Optimize background images – Instead of full-size backgrounds, consider using CSS overlays or gradients for lighter load times.

 A 1-second load time can yield 2.5-3x higher conversion rates, reinforcing the need for a speed-first approach to image uploads.
 PageSpeed Insights confirms that properly compressed and sized images are essential for maintaining optimal load speeds and Core Web Vitals performance.